awsdocs/amazon-rds-user-guide/doc_source/CHAP_Oracle.md

 ## Using SSL with an Oracle DB Instance<a name="Oracle.Concepts.SSL"></a>

-Secure Sockets Layer \(SSL\) is an industry standard protocol used for securing network connections between client and server\.
+Secure Sockets Layer \(SSL\) is an industry\-standard protocol for securing network connections between client and server\.
 After SSL version 3\.0, the name was changed to Transport Layer Security \(TLS\), but it is still often referred to as SSL and we refer to the protocol as SSL\.
 Amazon RDS supports SSL encryption for Oracle DB instances\.
 Using SSL, you can encrypt a connection between your application client and your Oracle DB instance\.
 SSL support is available in all AWS regions for Oracle\.

 You enable SSL encryption for an Oracle DB instance by adding the Oracle SSL option to the option group associated with the DB instance\.
 Amazon RDS uses a second port, as required by Oracle, for SSL connections\.
 Doing this allows both clear text and SSL\-encrypted communication to occur at the same time between a DB instance and an Oracle client\.
 For example, you can use the port with clear text communication to communicate with other resources inside a VPC while using the port with SSL\-encrypted communication to communicate with resources outside the VPC\.